A General Hidden State Random Walk Model for Animal Movement: A General Multi-State Random Walk Model

 \subsection{A General Hidden State Model}

-Animals tend to adopt different movement behaviors at different times (Fryxell et al. 2008).
+Animals tend to adopt different movement behaviors at different times (\cite{Fryxell2008}).
 Clearly, such a change in behavior implies a change in the distribution of the values of the observed directions and distances.
 Because the animal's behavioral state over time is unobserved, we consider here a hidden process ${S}_t$, with $t=0,\dots,T$, that represents the state (behavior) in which the animal is at time step $t$.
 We denote by $\lbrace 1,\dots,K \rbrace$ the set of possible states of $S_t$, we put $S_{0:T}=\{S_0,\ldots,S_T\}$.
 Conceptually, it is useful to define quantities that depend on both the observed and unobserved data.
-To this end, we define the complete data filtration $\mathcal{F}_t^c$ as the observed information $\mathcal{F}_t^o$ and the hidden information up to time $t$.
+To this end, we define the complete data filtration $\mathcal{F}_t^c$ as the filtration generated by the observed data filtration $\mathcal{F}_t^o$ and the hidden information up to time $t$.

 The joint density of the complete data is